a journal for work that inhabits the body

 Jen Stein is a writer, advocate, mother and finder of lost things.
 She lives in Fairfax, Virginia where she works in family homeless services.
 Her work has recently appeared or is forthcoming in Cider Press Review, Luna Luna Magazine, Menacing Hedge, Nonbinary Review and Stirring.
 She studied writing at George Mason University, and studies people in much of the rest of her life.
 You can find her on the web at jensteinpoetry.wordpress.com.

 We want your skin, your liver, your viscera.
 We want your joy and your frustration.
 We want to be surprised by your elegance and stunned by your forthrightness.
 We want to be impressed with your craft and your commitment.
+We are much less impressed with grand proclamations than we are by specific vulnerability.
 Please send up to 5 poems (10 pages maximum) in a single .doc, .docx, .rtf, or .pdf file attached to an email.
 Only use .pdf file type if your poem has extremely specialized formatting that will not come across in one of the other file types.
 In the subject line of the email, type [FIRST INITIAL] [LAST NAME] POETRY SUBMISSION.
 In the body of your email, include a cover letter with a short biographical statement and your contact information.
-Send that email to firstname.lastname@example.org.
+Send that email to email@example.com.

 Rogue Agent strives to publish a range of poetic styles and forms.
 The most important things we consider are craft and how well the work fits the theme of our journal.